Skip to main content

 Frequently Asked Questions

-What was the biggest production constraint on this project?
+What was the biggest production challenge on this project?

-What is the "sieve shot" and why did it matter here?
+What is the sieve shot and why did it matter so much?

 Where is SALT based?

 We are a woman-owned creative video company based in Grand Rapids, Michigan.
-We make documentary, branded, and performance-driven content locally, nationally, and internationally.
+We make documentary, event, and branded work with grit, clarity, and enough range to help serious messages actually land.

 THE KIT